 Matthew was born in 2008 with a single ventricle heart defect, a complex heart problem in which one of the two pumping chambers isn’t strong enough to pump effectively.
 He had the first two surgeries of staged reconstruction, a series of three procedures to reconfigure the heart and circulatory system, in a New York City hospital.
 But Matthew's heart pressures were too high when it was time for the third operation, called the Fontan procedure.
 His family consulted with other pediatric cardiology specialists and brought Matthew, then 3 years old, to CHOP.

 Dr. Rychik recommended adding two medications to help his pressures improve, and Matthew was able to have his Fontan as scheduled.

 Three years later, when Matthew was 6, his health declined.
 His skin had a blueish hue and his legs were weak.
 Marie and Michael consulted with the team at CHOP for another second opinion.
 This time the recommendation was to revise his most recent heart surgery.

 Lymphatic system treatment

 Four months after Matthew's second Fontan procedure — and his fourth open heart surgery — Matthew was diagnosed with plastic bronchitis at his hospital in New York City.

-At CHOP, Dr. Rychik and Kathryn Dodds coordinated Matthew’s care with Yoav Dori, MD, PhD, Director of the Center for Lymphatic Imaging and Interventions.
+At CHOP, Dr. Rychik and Kathryn Dodds coordinated Matthew’s care with Yoav Dori, MD, PhD, Director of the Jill and Mark Fishman Center for Lymphatic Disorders.
 The team initially recommended treating Matthew’s plastic bronchitis with medication and a nebulizer, and collaborated with Matthew’s medical team in New York to ensure continuity of care.